-The Life Sciences Executive MBA program is designed for mid-to-upper level professionals looking to hone their business and leadership skills with a business focus in the life sciences industry.
-The program can be delivered in either an online or on-campus format.
+In additon to traditional Executive MBA electives, the program also offers Life Sciences electives, which are designed for mid-to-upper level professionals looking to hone their business and leadership skills with a business focus in the life sciences industry.
+Electives are offered in an online format.

-By combining the strengths of RIT's highly regarded Executive MBA program (#9 in the Nation, U.S. News 2022) with our first-in-class technical curriculum, the Life Sciences Executive MBA program is uniquely positioned to help you put your ideas into action.
+By combining the strengths of RIT's highly regarded Executive MBA program (#9 in the Nation, U.S. News 2022) with our first-in-class technical curriculum, this program is uniquely positioned to help you put your ideas into action.
 Merging both traditional EMBA coursework with a focus on the Life Sciences industry allows students to integrate the core competencies found in business, entrepreneurship, and technology commercialization within life sciences-related disciplines, positioning you as a leader in bringing technologies to market.

 The EMBA program is an AACSB accredited 4-semester program with two starts each year.
 Choose between the 15-month on-campus format with a cohort starting each August, or the 17-month online format with cohorts starting in January or August of each year.

 The cohort structure of the program means that all students enter the program at the same time, take the majority of the same classes, and move through the program with their initial cohort.
-Life Sciences students will break away from the larger cohort to take four different electives within their field.
+Life Sciences students will break away from the larger cohort to enroll in life science electives within their focus.
 Some courses will also be taken with another cohort (i.e., dual-cohort).
 Students are assigned to teams at the start of the program and will remain with their team for the duration of the program.

 All students must attend a 3-day on-campus orientation session prior to the start of classes.
 Meals are included for all students during this residency, in addition to transportation and accommodations for students located outside of the Rochester area.